To Grow Market Share, A Drugmaker Pitches Its Product To Judges

 The federal government and the National Association of Drug Court Professionals agree that courts should allow all three FDA-approved opioid addiction medication options.

-"Especially with this exploding opioid use epidemic, we have to make available, as much as we can, whatever interventions are out there that are likely to be effective," says Dr. Terrence Walton, chief operating officer for the NADCP, which lists Alkermes as one of its biggest donors.
+"Especially with this exploding opioid use epidemic, we have to make available, as much as we can, whatever interventions are out there that are likely to be effective," says Terrence Walton, chief operating officer for the NADCP, which lists Alkermes as one of its biggest donors.

 For some judges, limited access to buprenorphine and methadone shapes their decisions about what to allow in drug court programs.
 The medications are heavily regulated, and many communities lack providers who can prescribe and dispense the drugs.
 Judge Bardach says she would consider allowing participants to use methadone if there were a provider closer to the court.